rojomisin/chef-play/README.md

 play.crypto.secret = "abcdefghijk"
 ```

+Also Note

+* Leaving `conf_variable` empty will skip template processing and use configuration defined in `conf_path`
-Note that conf_template path can also be external from distribution artifact.
-Leave conf_variable empty to skip
+* The `conf_template` path can also be external from distribution artifact
-processing conf_template and use application configuration defined in conf_path.

 ## Requirements